 Our activities include monthly lectures from the Autumn to the Spring, Summer excursions on demand, undertaking or encouraging relevant research, campaigning on local heritage issues, publication of an annual journal and a twice-yearly newsletter, and maintenance of our own specialist library.

-For more information about the Chester Archaeological Society please read our History and Activities page.
+For more information about the Chester Archaeological Society please read our History and Activities page

-Click here for further details
+Click here for further information

-Click here to download the Programme of Events
+Click here to download this document

 Click here for more information

 Click here to download this publication